-IS HEADER LOWERED?
+- 6. IS HEADER LOWERED?
 KNIFE PUSHED UP?.
-Lower the header until the FLEX cutter bar is pushed all the way up.
+Lower the header to trigger the sensors to be calibrated through their full range.
+This involves: - RIGID Divider sensors Lower the header until the dividers are pushed up. - FLEX sensors Lower the header until the cutter bar is pushed up. - RIGID Center Sensors Lower the header until the subframe tilts away from the main header frame. - 7.
 If the table tilts back, you have pushed too far.
 Once you have achieved the lowered position, wait a few seconds before selecting the check mark.